The complete guide to customer segmentation for e-commerce

 The fundamental problem with un-segmented marketing is waste.
 You're showing pregnancy products to men, winter coats to people in Florida, and beginner content to experts.
 Every irrelevant message costs you—in unsubscribes, brand damage, and missed revenue from people tuning you out.

 Second, segmentation optimizes resource allocation.
 You have limited marketing budget—should you spend it trying to reactivate someone who bought once three years ago, or nurturing a customer who just made their fifth purchase in six months?
 Segmentation lets you invest proportionally to customer value and likelihood of response.
-Research from Bain & Company found that targeting high-value segments delivers 5-10x better ROI than random targeting.

 Third, segmentation enables personalization at scale.
 You can't personally craft messages for 10,000 customers.
 But you can create 5-10 segment-specific campaigns that feel personal because they address specific situations.
 A customer entering their predicted repurchase window gets a timely reminder.
 Someone who abandoned a cart gets recovery messaging.
 A high-value customer gets VIP treatment.
 Each feels personally relevant despite being automated.